-The Institute for Sustainable Futures (ISF), University of Technology Sydney, in partnership with WWF-Australia, today announced its report into the benefits of combining corporate renewable power purchase agreements (PPAs) with demand response for Australian businesses.
+The Institute for Sustainable Futures (ISF), University of Technology Sydney, in partnership with WWF-Australia, today (August, 2018) announced its report on the benefits of combining corporate renewable power purchase agreements (PPAs) with demand response for Australian businesses.

 The report, Best of Both Worlds: Renewable energy and load flexibility for Australian businesses, outlines the prospective savings from the uptake of corporate renewable PPAs with demand response for three large Victorian-based businesses, representing the following industries – water utilities, agriculture and industrial manufacturing.